Caroline Springs: Flora and fauna

 Kororoit Creek runs through the centre of the suburb.
 The creek has been home to healthy populations of native animals for thousands of years, including the tiger snake, the eastern blue-tongued lizard, the common snakeneck turtle, the eastern brown snake and kangaroos.
 Due to development over the past 15 years, these species are now rarely seen in the area.

 Due to development of large lakes and wetlands, species of frogs have reclaimed the area.
 The common eastern froglet, the eastern banjo frog and even the now endangered growling grass frog have been seen and heard in the new lakes, wetlands and in Kororoit Creek.
 Many species of birds are also returning to the creeks and lakes.
 There are also a few kangaroos, several located in the endangered grassland bordered by Holland Way and College Street.
 These can usually be seen from the steel board walk or 4m viewing platform.

 It is expected that the Kororoit Creek Trail will eventually be linked up to Caroline Springs providing cyclists with an off-road path all the way to Sunshine and onto the Melbourne central business district.

 Transport

 The suburb's main form of transport is the car and is a largely car-dependent community.
 It was planned under the concepts of street hierarchy and has just one main arterial, Caroline Springs Boulevard, which feeds into both the Deer Park Bypass and the Western Highway in the south and connects to Melbourne via either the Western Ring Road or the Princes Highway.

-Caroline Springs railway station was one of a number of new stations proposed under the 2008 Victorian Transport Plan.
-The station opened in January 2017.
+Caroline Springs railway station, one of a number of new stations proposed under the 2008 Victorian Transport Plan, opened in January 2017.
+The station is actually sited in adjacent Ravenhall.